sombreroEnPuntas/retro-ui/README.md

 ### TODO

+- How to make rollup typescript plugin ignore files?
 - Dump all my components from other projects here :)
 - eject `crapp` and organize properly deps to reduce bundle size
 - Global resets & fonts via styled-components